 "She finds it physically painful to look at her work.
-So, that took months of negotiation," he said.
+So, that took months of negotiation," Bolton said.

-Kawakubo actually wanted to focus exclusively on the last few years of designs — following her second "rupture" in 2014, when she said she was no longer making "clothing" in the sense of wearable garments.
-(Her first rupture, in 1979, is known as the moment she decided to ditch her early, folklore-inflected designs and "start from zero.")"This was where her mind was at," Bolton said.
-He convinced her otherwise, and sprinkled through the show are juxtapositions of the older, more functional clothes, and the new.
+Kawakubo, the AP states, "actually wanted to focus exclusively on the last few years of designs — following her second 'rupture' in 2014, when she said she was no longer making 'clothing' in the sense of wearable garments.
+(Her first rupture, in 1979, is known as the moment she decided to ditch her early, folklore-inflected designs and "start from zero.")"